Austin Sexual Harassment Lawyer

 It is not too late.
 In Texas, you have 180 days since the last incident of harassment to file your state claims and 300 days to file your federal claims.
 There may also be ways to assert claims after the 300-day statute of limitations has run.
 For example, if the harassment is ongoing, those deadlines may be extended.
 One place you can file your claims is with the EEOC.

-You should always act as soon as possible.
+You should always act as soon as possible and contact an Austin sexual harassment lawyer.

 Who is responsible for sexual harassment in the workplace?